kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 It can be maddening to work through an error that seems like it should be obvious.
 Why the heck isn't this thing working?

-First, a brief story.
-I started my career working in the post production industry as a Systems Administrator.
+Prior to working as a Software Engineer, I started my career in the film industry as a Systems Administrator.
 That meant that my colleagues came to me when something didn't work as they expected.
 I got a reputation as someone frustrating to call upon because I'd solve the problem